bradclemson97/bradclemson97/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I enjoy exploring new technologies, developing software solutions and quick hacks.\
-👨‍💻 &nbsp;I work as a Java Developer and have experience in both frontend and backend development.\
+👨‍💻 &nbsp;I work as a Full Stack Developer.\
 🎓 &nbsp;I have a MSc in Computer Science and a BSc in Business and Management from Aston University.\
 🌱 &nbsp;I am on track for learning more about Machine Learning and AI.\
 💬 &nbsp;Feel free to reach out!